greglan/greglan.github.io/pages/security/reversing/embedded-re.md

 title:  "Embedded reversing techniques"
 permalink: "embedded-re.html"
 tags: [security, reversing, arm]
-summary: "A couple of things to keep in mind for embedded reversing"
+summary: "A couple of things to keep in mind for embedded reversing.
+Note that this is mostly relevant to the ARM architecture"
 ---

 ## Memory identification